Protect Your Assets With A Prenuptial Agreement

 For some couples who do not have a lot of assets, a prenuptial agreement may not be necessary.
 If you both have separate property that you are interested in continuing to own separately, document it thoroughly.

-If, however, you would like to get things in writing, such as alimony, in advance of the marriage, I can help you through the process and make sure that both spouses are not agreeing to something that is not in their best interests.
+If, however, you would like to get things such as potential alimony in writing, in advance of the marriage, I can help you through the process and make sure neither spouse agrees to something that is not in their best interests.

-It is essential for both spouses to be on board with signing a prenuptial agreement.
-I have seen prenuptial agreements strain marriages before they barely get off the ground.
-As your lawyer, I will explain to you what a prenup can and cannot do and what the alternatives are, ensuring you have all the facts you need to make the right decision for your unique needs.
+It is essential for both spouses to be onboard with signing a prenuptial agreement.
+I have seen prenuptial agreements strain marriages before they get off the ground.
+As your lawyer, I will explain to you what a prenup can and cannot do and what the alternatives are, ensuring that you have all the facts you need to make the right decision for your unique needs.

 Speak With A Premarital Agreement Attorney Serving D.C.
 And Northern Virginia

-Contact the Dannenbaum Law Firm, PLLC, if you have questions about prenuptial agreements.
+Contact Dannenbaum Law Firm, PLLC, if you have questions about prenuptial agreements.
 I will answer all your questions and help you decide if it is the right option for you and your future spouse.
-Call 703-661-9151 or toll free at 800-615-8904 to schedule an appointment.
+Call 703-661-9151 or toll free at 800-615-8904 any time day or night to schedule an appointment.